 - You may have turned on password protection without first setting a password.
 Try entering 0000 using the remote control. - If you have entered an incorrect password too many times and see a message displaying a request code, write down the code and contact Epson.
 Do not attempt to enter the password again.
-Provide the request code and proof of ownership for assistance in unlocking the projector. - If you lose the remote control you cannot enter a password.
+Provide the request code and proof of ownership for assistance in unlocking the projector. - If you set a Web Control password and forgot the user ID or password, try entering the following: - User ID: EPSONWEB - Default password: admin - If you lose the remote control, you cannot enter a password.
 Order a new one from Epson.